timothymhuang/timothymhuang/README.md

-### About Timothy
+### Hello
-Welcome to my GitHub Page
+Welcome to my GitHub repository
-This is my main personal github page
-I plan to work on more on this later, as I have stuff I want to add like my ahk scripts.
+This is where I put any random stuff I'm doing that I want to share.

 <!--
 **timothymhuang/timothymhuang** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.